17 Artsy and Romantic Things to do in Ridgefield CT

 VISIT: Ridgefield Guild of Artists Gallery (Across from the Ridgefield CT Theater Barn)

-This upbeat association includes about 200 artists, from “an 85 year old who just took up painting to professional artists.”
+The upbeat Ridgefield Guild of Artists Association includes about 200 artists, from “an 85 year old who just took up painting to professional artists.”
 Sign up for a “Drink and Draw” art class, or take a tour during gallery shows.
 Check website for events and openings.

 Lounsbury Ridgefield CT